TheEpicBengal/swampafk/README.md

       https://files.catbox.moe/90inty.PNG (visual)

-If succesful, your gmod will join the swamp cinema(or rejoin if you are on currently) server in 20-30 seconds the timer will be started and repeat indefinitely every hour.
+If succesful, your gmod will join the swamp cinema(or rejoin if you are on currently) server in 20-30 seconds.
+The timer will be started and repeat indefinitely every hour until the command prompt is closed.

 As long as your internet is stable and you have power, you will be connected.